MetaRPC/GoMT4/docs/GoMT4_Documentation_Skeleton.md

 * **“Digits mismatch”** → Use symbol `Digits` to format prices.
 * **“No connection / timeouts”** → Firewall/UAC, terminal path, server ping.

-> TODO: expand with real error codes and checklists.

 ---